Can You Work for Competitors in Malaysia After Leaving Your Company?

 Our long-term aim here at altHR is to enable Malaysian businesses to be awesome at doing what they do with Digi’s super app, altHR.

-Manually keeping track of HR processes like contracts, documents, leave entitlements, payroll, and even performance reviews for employees can be a challenging process for employers and HR professionals — but it doesn’t have to be.
+Manually keeping track of HR processes like contracts, documents, leave entitlements and even performance reviews for employees can be a challenging process for employers and HR professionals — but it doesn’t have to be.

 altHR can help with this.
 The Documents module (one of the most popular features on the app) is an effective way to ensure that all employees have access to the most important, well, documents — from wherever they are.

-And of course, all of that works seamlessly with the other modules in the new normal, such as Highlights, Expense, and Payroll.
+And of course, all of that works seamlessly with the other modules in the new normal, such as Highlights and Expenses.

 HR professionals are often faced with daunting, often tedious tasks on a daily basis — tasks that have become even more difficult to handle in light of the ongoing COVID-19 situation.